The 10 Android VPNs actually worth installing

 Score: 8.6/10.

 Mullvad does one thing better than every VPN here.
-The signup flow asks for nothing.
+The signup asks for nothing.
 No email, no card.
-You generate a 16-digit account number, pay 5 EUR a month, and that’s the record.
-Sweden-based, court-tested in a 2023 raid that produced no usable data.
-WireGuard-only; DAITA traffic padding defeats fingerprinting.
+You generate a 16-digit account number, pay 5 EUR a month, and that is the whole record.
+Sweden based, and a well-publicized police raid produced no usable data.
+WireGuard only; DAITA traffic padding defeats fingerprinting.

 • Flat 5 EUR pricing: No promo; no renewal cliff.